martinjzhang/adafdr/README.md

 The following is an example on the airway RNA-seq data used in the paper.
 ### Import package and load data
-`adafdr.method` contains the algorithm implementation while `adafdr.data_loader` can be used to load the data used in the paper.
 Here we load the *airway* data used in the paper.
 See [vignette](./vignette) for other data accompanied with the package.
 ```python
 import adafdr.method as md